Relations among Hamiltonian, area-preserving, and non-wandering flows on surfaces: Preliminaries

-A periodic torus (resp.
-Klein bottle, M\"obius band) is a torus (resp.
-Klein bottle, M\"obius band) consisting of periodic orbits.
-Pasting one center (resp. two centers) with boundary components of an open periodic annulus, we obtain an open center disk (resp. rotating sphere).
-Pasting one center with the boundary of an open periodic M\"obius band, we obtain a rotating projective plane.
-In other words, a rotating sphere (resp. projective plane) is a flow on a sphere (resp. projective plane) that consists of two centers (resp. one center) and periodic orbits.
-An open (resp. closed) center disk is a flow on an open (resp. closed) disk that consists of a center and periodic orbits.
+A {\bf rotating sphere} (resp. {\bf rotating projective plane}) is topologically equivalent to an isometric flow on a sphere (resp. projective plane) that consists of two centers (resp. one center) and periodic orbits.
+An open (resp. closed) {\bf center disk} is topologically equivalent to an isometric flow on an open (resp. closed) disk that consists of a center and periodic orbits.
+In other words, roughly speaking, by pasting one center (resp. two centers) with boundary components of an open periodic annulus, we obtain an open center disk (resp. rotating sphere).
+Pasting one center with the boundary of an open periodic M{\"o}bius band, we obtain a rotating projective plane.